top of page

 Round Robins

-Members need to be at the courts 10 minutes prior to the start of the Round Robin.
-This allows the co-captain to get all players organized and ready for play at the assigned start time.
-In our traditional Round Robins, players receive partner and court assignment for each game via a numerical chart.
-Player’s play one game to 11, win by 1.
-Rally scoring may be used to finish some games.
-After the game is over, players leave the court, then look at the chart for their number and the next court to play on.
-In general, players play 5-6 games per day.
+Members must be present at the courts 10 minutes before the start of the Round Robin.
+This allows the coordinator to get all players organized and ready to play at the assigned time.
+In our traditional Round Robins, a numerical chart assigns partners and courts for each game.
+Each game is played to 11 points, win by 1 point.
+Rally scoring may also be applied to finish certain games.
+Following each game, players exit the court and consult the chart to determine their next court and partner assignment.
+Typically, players participate in 5-6 games during the allotted time.

 bottom of page